- Policy requirements for all suspected dishonesty

 An instructor resolution with penalty is the best option for more serious cases that the instructor can resolve through a meeting with the student.*

-*Instructors are free to submit cases of suspected academic dishonesty to the board without contacting the student or students involved using the Board Resolution process.
+*Instructors are free to submit cases of suspected academic honesty policy violation to the board without contacting the student or students involved using the Board Resolution process.

 For Graduate Students